Systematic Constructions of Complementary Sets and Hadamard Matrices from Circulant Operator

 The study of the construction of Hadamard matrices has attracted many researchers.
 In 1933, Paley provided two major theorems on the existence of Hadamard matrices, stating that if $p$ is a prime number such that $p \equiv 3 \mod 4$ and $p \equiv 1 \mod 4$, then there exists a Hadamard matrix of order $(p+1)$ and $2(p+1)$, respectively \cite{paley1933orthogonal}.
 In 1944, Williamson introduced matrices that later became known as Williamson-type matrices \cite{williamson1944hadamard}.
 In 1965, Baumert \textit{et al.} stated that a Hadamard matrix of order $12t$ exists for every Williamson-type matrix of order $4t$ \cite{BaumertHall1965}, where $t$ is a positive integer.
 In 1967, Goethals-Seidel proposed a strong relationship between orthogonal matrices with zero diagonal and Hadamard matrices \cite{goethals1967orthogonal}.
 In 1970, Cooper \textit{et al.} constructed Hadamard matrices of order $4t$, where $t \in \{1,3,5,7,\dots,19\}$ \cite{CooperWallis1972}.

-In the same year, Turyn proposed that if there is a complex Hadamard matrix of order $2n$ and a Hadamard matrix of order $4h$, then there exists a Hadamard matrix of order $8nh$ \cite{turyn1970complex}, where $n,h\in \mathbb{I}^+$.
+In the same year, Turyn proposed that if there is a complex Hadamard matrix of order $2n$ and a Hadamard matrix of order $4h$, then there exists a Hadamard matrix of order $8nh$ \cite{turyn1970complex}, where {{$n,h\in \mathbb{Z}^+$}}.
 In 1972, Cooper \textit{et al.} provided the construction of Hadamard matrices of order $2^{t+2}q$ from T-matrices of order $2^tq$, where $q$ and $t$ are positive integers \cite{CooperWallis1972}.
-In 1973, Wallis constructed Hadamard matrices of order $28m$, $36m$, and $44m$ using T-matrices of order $m$ \cite{Wallis1973}, where $m \in \mathbb{I}^+$.
+In 1973, Wallis constructed Hadamard matrices of order $28m$, $36m$, and $44m$ using T-matrices of order $m$ \cite{Wallis1973}, where {{$m \in \mathbb{Z}^+$}}.
 In 1976, W. D. Wallis established a critical connection between the existence of Hadamard matrices and Williamson-type matrices.
-A quadruple of symmetric circulant matrices $A$, $B$, $C$, and $D$ of order $n$, with entries $-1$ or $1$, is of Williamson type if it satisfies: $AA^\top + BB^\top + CC^\top + DD^\top = 4nI_n$, where $I_n$ is the identity matrix \cite{wallis1976existence}.
+A quadruple of symmetric circulant matrices $A$, $B$, $C$ and $D$ of order $n$, with entries $-1$ or $1$, is of Williamson type if it satisfies the following: $AA^\top + BB^\top + CC^\top + DD^\top = 4nI_n$, where $I_n$ is the identity matrix \cite{wallis1976existence}.